 The following are some actions you can take to minimize potentially harmful exposures to cast and crew.

 - Prior to using any materials for photographic dust effects:

 - Know the products that you are using.

-- Obtain a current Manufacturer’s Material Safety Data Sheet (MSDS) for the specific product you are using.
+- Obtain a current Manufacturer’s Material Safety Data Sheet (SDS) for the specific product you are using.